open-life-science/open-seeds-self-organised/week-01/week-01-group-learning.md

 (week-01-group-learning)=
-# Week 01: Welcome to Open Seeds
+# Week 01 Group Learning

 ## Organised by [ADD ORGANISERS' NAMES AND AFFILIATION AS NEEDED]!